RodrigoDot/laravelForms/RoadMap.md

 - Tokenizer PHP Extension
 - XML PHP Extension

-## Creating the Laravel squeleton
+## Starting the project

-Run ``composer create-project --prefer-dist laravel/laravel PROJECTNAME`` d
+Run ``composer create-project --prefer-dist laravel/laravel PROJECTNAME`` Go to ``laravel/.env`` and change the settings to your database configuration